JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 The disclosure orders also support the trend towards consciously running class action litigation along two “parallel paths” – preparation for hearing on one path, and mediation and settlement (and the necessary preparation for these processes) on the other.
 Orders for the disclosure of insurance policies support of the second path, and it appears that this is sufficient for an order under s 33ZF.

-Outside of the class action space the arguments in favor of production are perhaps more difficult, but if orders requiring production of policies in class actions become common place, we expect to see applications for disclosure of policies being attempted more broadly where the resources of the Defendant to meet a judgement are in question.
+Outside of the class action space the arguments in favour of production are perhaps more difficult, but if orders requiring production of policies in class actions become common place, we expect to see applications for disclosure of policies being attempted more broadly where the resources of the Defendant to meet a judgement are in question.
 The likely argument would be that the available insurance funds will be a key determinate of settlement parameters and thus, as a matter of general case management, should be disclosed to enable efficient settlement negotiations.

 This is a new and evolving area of jurisprudence and we await - with interest for a judgment on the issue.
 In the meantime, some obvious issues arise for both plaintiffs and defendants.